Jadie145/parser-place/README.md

 ## Contributing
 Contributions are welcome!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 - Inspired by various compiler design resources and educational materials.

 ---

-Feel free to explore and learn more about parsing techniques with Parser Place!
+Feel free to explore and improve this project by forking it Parser Place! ❤️